gaowudao/CRITERIA3D/README.md

 CRITERIA3D distribution provides a set of libraries and executables for agro-meteorological analysis.
 It includes a numerical solution for three-dimensional water and heat flow in the soil, water balance, meteorological data interpolation, daily weather generator, radiation budget, snow accumulation and melt, crop development and crop water uptake.

 CRITERIA3D distribution uses Qt libraries.
 Qt 5.7 or following is needed.
-GUI executables (CRITERIA3D, VINE3D, PRAGA and HEAT1D) need MapGraphics library, see [PRAGA wiki](https://github.com/ARPA-SIMC/CRITERIA3D/wiki/PRAGA) for more informations.
+GUI executables (CRITERIA3D, VINE3D, PRAGA) need MapGraphics library, see [PRAGA wiki](https://github.com/ARPA-SIMC/CRITERIA3D/wiki/PRAGA) for more informations.

 ## soilFluxes3D library
 SoilFluxes3D is a numerical solution for flow equations of water and heat in the soil, in a three-dimensional domain.